 Q: How are student success markers determined?
 How is a student’s overall level of support determined?

 A: Student success markers are determined by each college and department.
 If you are interested in reviewing or reevaluating these success markers, please see your department head or Associate Dean.

 A student’s level of support is a qualitative measure determined by EAB’s predictive model, which incorporates over 20 data points on a student’s record, including but not limited to: attempted/completed credits, cumulative/term GPA, high school factors (school size, GPA, ACT/SAT scores), and demographic information.
 Based on the EAB algorithm, a student will then be classified as needing low, moderate, or high support.
 This information is only available to professional staff; a student does not have access to their own support level.

 Q: Who or what determines how much access to data I have in the tool?

-A: The SSC identifies different “roles” within the tool, which depend on your job responsibilities.
+A: Navigate identifies different “roles” within the tool, which depend on your job responsibilities.
 If you are interested in how these roles are determined, please contact the Office of the University Registrar.